jht1493/ICM-2020-Code/weeks/03_interaction.md

   }
 ```

-When `circleXspeed` is 1, or any value greater than zero, the circle will move the right.
+When `circleXspeed` is 1, or any value greater than zero, the circle will move to the right.
 When `circleXspeed` is -1, the circle will move to the left.
-It's helpfull to visualize the X-axis as a number line:
+It's helpful to visualize the X-axis as a number line:

 |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|